 - Take a glass or stainless steel container and layer the meat, making sure the the thicker pieces are at the bottom.

-- Cover the container with cling film and refrigerate for about 12 hrs mixing every couple of hours so that the meat flavours evenly.
+- Cover the container with cling film in fridge or commercial refrigerator for about 12 hrs mixing every couple of hours so that the meat flavours evenly.

 - Hang up to dry in a well ventilated spot.